airayzing/Help-Docs-v2/ekochatconnect-resource-center/how-ekochatconnect-works/bot-management/edit-your-chat-flow.md

 ## **Overview**

 A chat flow determines the structure of conversations between your chatbot and users.
-This document provides instructions on how to customize chat flows using the available tools and functionalities within the ekochat platform.
+This document provides instructions on how to customize chat flows using the available tools and functionalities within the ekochatconnect platform.

 ## **Accessing Chatbot Builder**